Airbrush: Art and illustration

 Since the inception of airbrush technology, commercial artists and illustrators realized airbrushes allowed them to create highly rendered images and a high level of realism.
-Artists often use the airbrush in combination with cut stencils or items held freehand to block in controlled manner the flow of paint onto the paper (or digital alternatives) with fantasy and science fiction artists.
-Airbrush images can be found today in advertising, publishing (e.g., book covers), comic books and graphic novels.
+Artists often use the airbrush in combination with cut stencils or items held freehand to block in a controlled manner the flow of paint onto the paper (or digital alternatives).
+Airbrush images can be found in advertising, publishing (e.g., book covers), comic books and graphic novels, and is popular among fantasy and science fiction artists.

 Photo retouching

 Airbrushing was long used to alter photographs in the pre-digital era, and prior to airbrush a similar effect was achieved through the use of a pastel type of crayon.
-The very first design by Stanley alluded to this "My invention relates to such improvements in atomizers that may be employed for finishing photographs in water-colors, india-ink, and crayon".
+The very first design by Stanley alluded to this: "My invention relates to such improvements in atomizers that may be employed for finishing photographs in water-colors, india-ink, and crayon".
 In skilled hands an airbrush can be used to help hide signs that an image has been extensively retouched or "doctored".

 In the 20th century Soviet Union, as a result of Stalin's purges and later destalinization, many photographs of officials from the periods show extensive airbrushing; often entire human figures have been removed.
 The term "airbrushed out" has come to mean rewriting history to pretend that something was never there.
 In contemporary academic discourse, the process of removing components from an image is formally known as object removal.

 The term "airbrushed" or "airbrushed photo" has also been used to describe glamour photos in which a model's imperfections have been removed, or in which their attributes have been enhanced.
 The term has often been applied in a pejorative manner to describe images of unrealistic female perfection and has been particularly common in reference to pictures in Playboy, and later Maxim.

-Using today's digital imaging technology, this kind of picture editing is now usually done with a raster image editor, which is capable of even more subtle work in the hands of a skilled touch-up artist.
+Using digital imaging technology, this kind of picture editing is now usually done with a raster image editor, which is capable of even more subtle work in the hands of a skilled touch-up artist.
 In the fine retouching industry, the airbrushing technique is often considered a low-end practice, with significantly inferior quality to that found in the most important fashion photography publications.